-Condition: A prosthetic is an artificial substitute for a missing body part that is used to restore the function of that body part or for cosmetic purposes.
-Lower limb prosthetics are those that are used in the legs, knees, ankles and feet.
+Condition: A prosthesis is an artificial substitute for a missing body part that is used to restore the function of that body part or for cosmetic purposes.
+Prosthetic lower limbs are those that are used in the thighs, knees, legs, ankles and feet (including the toes).

-History and Symptoms: When determining the best lower limb prosthesis, a physical medicine and rehabilitation (PM&R) physician considers the patient’s personal situation, such as their employment, level of independence or whether or not they hope to take part in sports.
+History and Symptoms: When determining the best lower limb prosthesis, a physical medicine and rehabilitation (PM&R) physician considers the patient’s personal situation, such as their employment, level of independence, potential for walking, and whether or not they hope to take part in sports.

 Other Resources for Patients and Families: Strong support from family and caregivers is important for patients with the absence of a lower limb.
 Groups such as the Amputee Coalition’s Peer Support Program can help.
 For patients with amputations there are also great resources from the National limb loss center and their State Resource Map.